Vande Bharat Express will take you from Ludhiana to Delhi in 3 hours 20 mins

 The maximum permissible speed limit for the discontinued Shatabdi was 110 km/hour.

 Speaking about Vande Bharat Express, Kumar added, “This is a luxury train with automatic sliding doors.
 It has 16 coaches including 14 Chair Car (CC) coaches and 2 Executive Class (EC) coaches.
+The train will run six days a week except on Tuesdays.
 Though we have successfully run it at 160 km/hour, the maximum permissible speed for Ludhiana-Delhi route is 130 km/hour.
 The chairs in executive coaches are 360 degrees rotatable.
 However, no non-vegetarian food will be served in Vande Bharat Express as per orders received, probably because its final destination is Mata Vaishno Devi shrine.”

 “The Intercity Express started in place of Shatabdi will be beneficial for those who cannot afford AC chair cars as it will have non-AC coaches too.
 But it will still take five and a half hours to reach Ludhiana from Delhi and vice-versa,” he said.